MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Office_365.md

 30. Under the **Time range** section, select the slider bar below **1 day** (don't select the **1 day** heading; you must select on the slider bar itself).
 Note how the slider circle moved under **1 day**.

 31. The drop-down arrow to the right of **Detailed search options** should be selected by default.
-This displays options such as Delivery status, Messatge ID, Direction, and others.
+This displays options such as Delivery status, Message ID, Direction, and others.
 If this information isn't displayed under **Detailed search options**, then select the drop-down arrow to expand this section.  <br/>

 	Holly wants to customize the trace to look for failed messages.
 Select the **Delivery status** field, and in the drop-down menu that appears, select **Failed**.